Anamicca23/Bike-Rental-Prediction-Project-using-R/README.md

 | Interface Design          | Description                                           |
 |---------------------------|-------------------------------------------------------|
 | User-Friendly Experience  | Crafting an intuitive interface to present predictions and insights to rental service providers. |

+### Tasks has been completed:

+#### 1. Exploratory Data Analysis:

+- Load the dataset and relevant libraries.
+- Perform data type conversion of the attributes.
+- Conduct missing value analysis.

+#### 2. Attributes Distribution and Trends:

+- Plot monthly distribution of the total number of bikes rented.
+- Plot yearly distribution of the total number of bikes rented.
+- Plot boxplot for outliers' analysis.

+#### 3. Split the Dataset

+Split the dataset into train and test datasets.

+#### 4. Create a Model

+Create a model using the random forest algorithm.

+#### 5. Predictions

+Predict the performance of the model on the test dataset.

+## Project Outcome

+This project is designed to:
+- Understand how to perform exploratory data analysis, plot graphs, and predict using a machine learning algorithm.
+- Analyze the dataset for this project to create a report.
+- Use a machine learning algorithm and predict the bikes rented daily.

 In essence, bike rental prediction serves as a powerful catalyst, empowering businesses to elevate customer experiences, optimize resource utilization, and enhance overall operational efficiency within the dynamic and competitive bike-sharing industry.